 Small Business Relief – the Paycheck Protection Loan Program

-How do I apply?
+How do I apply for forgiveness?

 Currently, three different forms exist for PPP forgiveness (Forms 3508, 3508EZ, and 3508S).
 Each has specific criteria and threshold requirements for their use, with the “long-form” 3508 used in most cases involving larger loans where full-time equivalent and/or salary/hourly wage reductions have occurred.
 Additionally, many banks are using their own tailored web portals for application, those portals designed to gather the proper information for each borrower’s situation.

 What documentation do I need for forgiveness?

 Documentation required can vary by specific circumstances, form required, and lender.

 What is the income tax impact of forgiveness?

 While PPP loan forgiveness is not taxable, the tax impact tied to the treatment of expenses covered by those funds has been the subject of much debate which, to date, remains unresolved.
 Additionally, the potential timing of the impact under existing law is a topic of some complexity.

 Is additional assistance still available?